PyThaiNLP/next-website/projects.md

 ---
 layout: page
-title: PyThaiNLP Project
+title: PyThaiNLP Projects
-subtitle: All project on PyThaiNLP GitHub
+subtitle: All projects on PyThaiNLP GitHub
 ---

 All 24 projects